Using Colour Theory To Understand Your Team

 4. Promote Open Communication

 Use this model as a tool to improve communication.
-Knowing that someone is a Red might help you understand their direct approach, while understanding a Blue’s need for detail can help avoid misunderstandings.
+Knowing that someone is a Red, for example, might help you understand their direct approach, while understanding a Blue’s need for detail can help avoid misunderstandings.
 When people understand each other’s work styles, they’re more likely to communicate openly and effectively.